DeckerSU/notaries-rpc-tools/README.md

 For example, `utxo spliting`.
 Before, it was implemented in iguana or various scripts, but splitting directly from daemon was not possible.
 Not is time to fix it.

-First of all, start your daemon as notary node with corresponding `-pubkey=%your_compressed_public_key%'.
+First of all, start your daemon as notary node with corresponding `-pubkey=%your_compressed_public_key%`.
 Then, start daemon and make a call to `nn_getwalletinfo`.
 It haven't any params, so, it could be called simply
 like: `./src/komodo-cli -ac_name=DECKER nn_getwalletinfo`.